AP® Physics 1 Study Plan & Tips

 Section III: Set up a regular study schedule and use the best prep materials to master AP Physics 1 concepts

-The AP Physics 1 exam content is often cumulative, and because it's a college-level course, the class progresses quickly.
-Seek help early if you are having difficulty with a particular topic.
-Don’t let a manageable problem today snowball into a much bigger problem down the road.
-To that end, it is very important to set up a realistic schedule that allows you to create and use an AP Physics 1 study guide (not just do Physics 1 homework) on a regular basis.
-Here are some great ways to use your study time effectively:
+The AP Physics 1 exam content is cumulative, and because it’s a college-level course, the class progresses quickly.
+To that end, it is very important to set up a realistic schedule that allows you to create and use an AP Physics 1 study plan (not just do Physics 1 homework) on a regular basis.
+Students preparing throughout the school year should begin by allocating about an hour a week to videos, practice questions, and flashcards, either solo or with a group.

 1. Reinforce class instruction and labs with online video lectures for difficult concepts